 Whether the slow down is caused by government stay-at-home orders or just the ebb and flow of your local market, it can be scary and many agents make the wrong move.

-a) do more of
+a) real estate digital marketing to do more of

-b) do less of
+b) real estate digital marketing to do less of

 Robert Brock, Owner at Brock Creative Projects

 - Focus on creating valuable local content.
 This can be done with a blog, targeted community pages on your website, or simply by spending some time posting on social media.
 Real estate agents do not have to create generic content that only relates to buying or selling houses.
 People searching online can find a million websites talking about “The top 10 things to do when selling a house.”
 Instead, be local and be creative.
 What new businesses/restaurants have opened up in the area?
 Are there any new local attractions or events coming up?
 What are some interesting facts about the local history?
 These are examples of content that is fresh, genuinely interesting, and relatable to anyone in your area.
 Reveal your true passion, interest, and commitment to your community, and people will notice.